istresearch/scrapy-cluster/docs/topics/crawler.rst

 A base class that extends the default Scrapy Spider so we can crawl continuously in cluster mode.
 All you need to do is implement the ``parse`` method and everything else is taken care of behind the scenes.

-*Side Note: There is a method within this class called ``reconstruct_headers()`` that is very important you take advantage of!
+.. note:: There is a method within this class called ``reconstruct_headers()`` that is very important you take advantage of!
 The issue we ran into was that we were dropping data in our headers fields when encoding the item into json.
 The Scrapy shell didn’t see this issue, print statements couldn’t find it, but it boiled down to the python list being treated as a single element.
 We think this may be a formal defect in Python 2.7 but have not made an issue yet as the bug needs much more testing.*

 link\_spider.py
 ^^^^^^^^^^^^^^^